about pass the feather

 Iehstoseranón:nha

-she keeps the feathers
+she keeps/protects the feathers

 Iehstoseranón:nha (She Keeps/Protects the Feathers) Pronounced: Ya sto sah la nuhk hna.
-Named by Condoled Bear Clan Mother of the Haudenosaunee Confederacy Wakerakatste Louise McDonald Herne, Akwesasne Kahsennahon:we, Tehanakari:ne, Midwinter Ceremonies 2023 Mohawk Longhouse, Akwesasne.
+Named by Condoled Mohawk Bear Clan Mother of the Haudenosaunee Confederacy Wakerakatste Louise McDonald Herne, Akwesasne Kahsennahon:we, Tehanakari:ne, Midwinter Ceremonies 2023 Mohawk Longhouse, Akwesasne.

 English Birth Name (pre-adoption): Mary Francis and Post Adoption Renamed: Dawn Setford.
 Apprehended at birth (Henderson Hospital Indian Maternity Ward) and placed in foster care (Judge Kozaks), raised in a non Indigenous home in Vineland, Ontario.
-Reunited with birth mother and family in 1987 (18 years old).
+Reunited with birth mother and family in 1989 (18 years old).

 Iehstoseranónnha is Akwesasronon, Kanien'kehá:ka (Mohawk), Wakhskare:wake (Bear Clan) and a Feather Keeper.
 A numbered Indian under the outdated Indian Act (status card carrying).
-Mother (Susan) 1/2 Mohawk, Maternal Grandmother (Madeline) Full Mohawk, Akwesasronon.
-Father Kahnawakeronon, Mohawk.
-Maternal Great Grandfather Kaneraktahere Alexander Francis Kenha (Akwesasne, 1877-1961), Great Grandmother Susana Allard (died 1922) was daughter of Margaret Mitchell (Akwesasne Bear Clan).
-Living family both on and off reserve.
-Oldest living relative, Leo Francis (Akwesasne).
+Mother Susan kenha, Maternal Grandmother Madeline Francis kenha, Akwesasronon.
+Father Kahnawakeronon.
+Maternal Great Grandfather Kaneraktahere Alexander Francis kenha (Akwesasne, 1877-1961), Great Grandmother Susana Allard kenha (died 1922) was daughter of Margaret Mitchell kenha (Akwesasne Bear Clan).
+Living family both on and off Akwesasen reserve.
+Oldest living cousin resides in Akwesasne (unnamed for privacy) who is father to 4 and grandfather to many.
+A book, "Alexander Francis and Family" was written in 2009 by Clayton Drouillard kenha and contains interviews, newspaper articles, census' and the Francis genealogy from 17th century until 2009.

 Dawn is a community-engaged visual and media artist who advocates for equality and facilitates the creation of informed opinions of Indigenous cultures.